You may either scroll through this page, or click on any of the following links to go directly to a specific topic:

 - Attend an approved high school

-- Effective for 2019-20 State Scholars, take the ACT or SAT between August 1 and June 30 (by the end of the third semester before high school graduation*)
+- Take the ACT or SAT between August 1 and June 30 (by the end of the third semester before high school graduation*)

 - Perform in the top one-half of your high school class at the end of the third semester prior to graduation*, and/or score at or above the 95th percentile on the ACT or SAT